 This sublime Raspberry Amaretto Bundt Cake is sweet, dense and packed full of ripe berries.
 Amaretto, vanilla, almond extract and Fiori di Sicilia flavoring make this one extraordinary dessert!

-I was paired with a long time and most hilarious friend, Janet, of From Cupcakes to Caviar.
+This recipe was inspired by a long time and most hilarious friend, Janet, of From Cupcakes to Caviar.
 You’ll definitely want to head over to drool over her fabulous recipe and belly laugh while reading her entertaining posts.

 I poured through her site and printed off a half dozen terrific recipes.
 But I kept returning to gawk at her picture perfect Raspberry Amaretto Bundt Cake!

 A Dense, Raspberry Pound Cake